Earlville, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $52,768, and the median income for a family was $70,603.
 Males had a median income of $40,804 versus $19,375 for females.
 The per capita income for the city was $23,334.
 About 5.5% of families and 11.5% of the population were below the poverty line, including 9.0% of those under age 18 and 7.2% of those age 65 or over.

 Earlville has a modern library, a K-12 school system, a bank, an ambulance and fire station, a weekly newspaper, a drive-in movie theater, and a number of local businesses.
 The area surrounding Earlville is strongly agricultural.
 Earlville lacks major shopping centers and industries.

 Many of the inhabitants of Earlville work at blue-collar jobs.
 Earlville's population has declined somewhat over the past two decades.
 Several planned residential developments of moderate size were derailed by the nationwide housing crash that began in 2008.